shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 ---
 layout: doc
 permalink: /docs/extensions/tutorials/modifying-extensions
-title: Modifying extensions
+title: Modifying Extensions
 section: Tutorials
 ---

-# Modifying extensions
+# Modifying Extensions

-The Shoutem's mission is simple - **do not solve already solved problems**.
-Quite often apps that we build need common features you've seen already numerous times: push notifications, analytics, ads, authentication, RSS readers, eCommerce integrations and so on.
-This is what extensions are for - just reuse ready features.
+Shoutem's mission is simple - **do not solve problems that have already been solved**.
+Quite often apps that we build need common features you've seen numerous times: push notifications, analytics, ads, authentication, RSS readers, eCommerce integrations and so on.
+This is what extensions are for - just reuse pre-built features.

 However, for the app to succeed, it needs to be **unique**.
-Recreating RSS reader just to make it unique is a redundant work.
+Recreating an RSS reader just to make it unique is redundant work.
 Sometimes, it's enough to customize your app in the dashboard, customize the theme, or [write a new theme]({{ site.url }}/docs/extensions/tutorials/writing-a-theme), but sometimes we need to modify the currently available extensions.

-There are 2 ways to achieve this:
+There are two ways to achieve this:

-- 1) Directly modify the extension code - new extension will **not** get the future updates
+- 1) Directly modify the extension code - the resulting new extension will **not** get future updates that the original extension gets
-- 2) Extend the extension - new extension will get the future updates
+- 2) Extend the extension - new extension will get future updates from the original extension

-In both ways, a new extension is created.
+Both methods result in a brand new extension.
+(Yes, even when you _extend_ an extension)

-## 1) Directly modify the extension code
+## 1) Directly Modify the Extension Code

-As all Shoutem extensions are [open sourced](https://github.com/shoutem/extensions), you can directly take the code of some extension, modify it and _push_ as your own extension to Shoutem.
+Since all Shoutem extensions are [open sourced](https://github.com/shoutem/extensions), you can directly take the code of an extension, modify it and _push_ it as your own extension to Shoutem.

-For the purpose of the demo, create new app (e.g. called **News App**) and add **News RSS** screen inside of the navigation.
+For the purpose of this demo, create a new blank app and add a **News RSS** screen inside of the navigation.
+In the **Content** section, enter a link to an RSS feed (e.g. https://www.nasa.gov/rss/dyn/breaking_news.rss).
 In the **Layout** section, select `List` as the default layout.

-This is what it should look like:
+This is what it should look like (images and text vary with RSS feed):

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/modifying-extensions/provided-layouts.png'/>
 </p>

 You do want list layout, but with large images in `Tiles`, such as the ones provided in the [UI toolkit]({{ site.url }}/docs/ui-toolkit/components/tiles).
-Let's modify News RSS extension directly.
+So lets modify News RSS extension directly to get those large images.

-Download the [News RSS extension](https://github.com/shoutem/extensions/tree/master/shoutem-rss-news) from the repository and locate inside of the extension's folder:
+Download the [News RSS extension](https://github.com/shoutem/extensions/tree/master/shoutem-rss-news) from the repository and navigate to the extension's folder:

 ```ShellSession
 $ cd shoutem-rss-news
 ```

-Check the `renderRow` method of `app/screens/ArticlesListScreen.js` screen:
+Check the `renderRow` method in `app/screens/ArticlesListScreen.js`:

 ```javascript
 #file: app/screens/ArticlesListScreen.js